USSR anti-religious campaign (1928–1941): Campaign against monasteries

 A large body of Orthodox clergy were liquidated in Gorky in 1938 for supposedly belonging to a network of subversive agents headed by Feofan Tuliakov, the Metropolitan of Gorky, Bishop Purlevsky of Sergach, Bishop Korobov of Vetluga and others.
 The network was allegedly trying to subvert collective farms and factories, destroy transportation, collect secret information for espionage and to create terrorist bands.
 They were alleged to have burned twelve houses of collective farmers, and to have cooperated with militantly atheistic Trotskyites and Bukharinites against the Soviet state.
 This guise served to cover mass executions of clergy.

 In the late 1930s being associated with the Church was dangerous.
 Even a brief visit to a church could mean loss of employment and irreparable career damage, expulsion from educational establishments and even to arrest.
 People who wore pectoral crosses underneath their clothing could be subject to persecution.
 People could be arrested for such things as having an icon in their home (the orthodox practice of kissing icons was blamed for an epidemic of syphilis), inviting a priest to perform a religious rite or service at home since the local churches were closed.
 Priests caught performing such rites were often imprisoned and disappeared forever.
 Massive numbers of believers were effectively imprisoned or executed for nothing except overtly witnessing their faith, especially if they were charismatic or of great stature and spiritual authority, because they were therefore undermining the antireligious propaganda.

 Exact figures of victims is difficult to calculate due to the nature of the campaign and may never be known with certainty.
 During the purges of 1937 and 1938, church documents record that 168,300 Russian Orthodox clergy were arrested.
 Of these, over 100,000 were shot.
 Lower estimates claim that at least 25,000–30,000 clergy were killed in the 1930s and 1940s.
 When including both religious (i.e., monks and nuns) and clergy, historian Nathaniel Davis estimates that 80,000 were killed by the end of the 1930s.
 Alexander Yakovlev, the head of the Commission for Rehabilitating Victims of Political Repression (in the modern Russian government) has stated that the number of monks, nuns and priests killed in the purges is over 200,000.
 About 600 bishops of both the Orthodox and the Renovationists were killed.
 The number of laity killed likely greatly exceeds the number of clergy.
-Many thousands of victims of persecution became recognized in a special canon of saints known as the "new martyrs and confessors of Russia".
+Thousands of victims of persecution became recognized in a special canon of saints known as the "new martyrs and confessors of Russia".